juliasilvamoura/voe-gol/README.md

 # Ambient configuration Local API:
 <ul>
+<li>Create a folder in the root of the project called "dados" and add the file, renaming it to "dados_gol.csv".</li>
 <li>Create a .env file using the env_example template</li>
 <li>Execute the command: <i>pip install -r requirements.txt
 </i><br>